After you apply for Carer Support Payment

 If you or your partner get income-related benefits

-Social Security Scotland will contact you if you or your partner get any of these benefits:
+Social Security Scotland may contact you if you or your partner get any of these benefits:

-This is because Carer Support Payment could reduce the amount you get from any of those 4 benefits.
+This is because Carer Support Payment could reduce the amount you get from those 4 benefits.

 If you live with a partner and you start getting Carer Support Payment, it could also reduce the amount they get from those 4 benefits.